 The personal blog is one of the web properties that Liz tracks on Google Analytics.
 She needs only one view (profile) for this property, My Blog.
 The tracking code for her blog contains the web property ID, and that ID makes the association between her blog, and any view (profile) that tracks it.
 In order to view reports for the blog, Liz selects the My Blog view (profile).

 The reports for My Blog show only user traffic for

 Liz has a second website with a domain that is distinct from her blog.
 She wants to keep separate tracking reports for each property, so the website has a unique web property ID.
 The tracking code for her site references this ID, and this ID makes the association between the website and the view (profile) My Website.

-This view (profile) is unfiltered, so the reports show all visitor traffic for
+This view (profile) is unfiltered, so the reports show all user traffic for

 In addition to a blog and a website, Liz also has a gadget that she likes to track.
 The gadget is hosted on the